 Ensure Physical Comfort

 Comfort is a big part of caring for a senior dog.
 Needless to say, older dogs need to rest more.
 Provide them with soft comfortable bedding in a quiet corner where no one would disturb them.
 Look out for any draughts.
-If you see any major changes in their bowel/toilet habits like incontinence or an increased frequency to excavate, talk to your vet.
+Moreover, this is also the time when the dog might need more personalised grooming.
+Here you can order breed-specific grooming products for your pets, such as dog clippers for cockapoo or Basenji.

 Make sure that everything is readily and easily accessible to the dog.
 They shouldn’t have to walk too far for food, bedding, water, or toys.
 If you have a slippery surface in the home, put down a carpet or a rug to offer some grip.